-You will want to plant your slips in the Spring when the threat of frost is passed, so you will have to start your slips about 6 weeks prior to ensure that they are ready for planting when Spring arrives.
+You will want to plant your slips in the spring when the threat of frost has passed, so you will have to start your slips about six weeks prior to ensure that they are ready for planting when spring arrives.

-It takes about 6 weeks to get sweet potato slips that are ready to be planted, so plan back accordingly from planting time in your area.
-It may take 6 weeks, but your time and effort is very minimal, and the results are well worth waiting for.
+It takes about six weeks to get sweet potato slips that are ready to be planted, so plan back accordingly from planting time in your area.
+It may take six weeks, but your time and effort are very minimal, and the results are well worth waiting for.

 To start your slips, you need several healthy, clean sweet potatoes.
 Each sweet potato can produce up to 50 slip sprouts.

-Select a good sized sweet potato that is firm and solid.
-You can simply get one from the produce aisle at the grocery store or better yet a local farmer's market.
-I just use one that I did not use and had started to sprout.
+Select a good-sized sweet potato that is firm and solid.
+You can simply get one from the produce aisle at the grocery store or, better yet, a local farmer's market.
+I just used one that I did not eat and had started to sprout.

 It doesn't necessarily need to have the beginning of shoots coming out of the stem end.

 To create sprouts, carefully wash your potatoes and cut them either in half or in large sections.
-Place each section in a container with soil mixture.
-You can leave some of the potato to show above the soil.
+Place each section in a container with a soil mixture.
+You can leave some of the potato showing above the soil.

-Depending on your sweet potato’s mood and the heat of your climate, you should begin to see green leaves within a few weeks, earlier if your potato was showing signs of sprouting anyway.
+Depending on your sweet potato’s mood and the heat of your climate, you should begin to see green leaves within a few weeks—or earlier if your potato was showing signs of sprouting already.

 Once your sweet potatoes have sprouted, you have to separate them into plantable slips.
 To do this, you take each sprout and carefully twist it off of the sweet potato.

-Do this when the sprouts are about 5 to 6 inches long.
-This usually takes 3-4 weeks from the time that you start the process.
+Do this when the sprouts are about five to six inches long.
+This usually takes three to four weeks from the time that you start the process.

 Place all of the sprouts in another glass jar full of water, and leave them in the same sunny place.
-In a very few days you will begin to see little white roots begin to form and grow from the sprouts.
-These roots will grow very quickly, and soon fill the jar with roots.
+In just a few days, you will begin to see little white roots begin to form and grow from the sprouts.
+These roots will grow very quickly and soon fill the jar with roots.

 After about two weeks, your sweet potato slips will have developed enough roots that they are ready to plant.
 Personally, I like to pot mine in individual pots with potting soil first then plant in my garden a bit later.
 Pot or plant them so that at least all of the developed roots are covered.
 There's no harm in planting them a bit deeper than that.